-Photography policies and procedures are addressed in full in our Photography and Images Policy.
+Photography policies and procedures are addressed in full in our Online Safety Policy, Acceptable Use Policy and Staff Handbook / Code of Conduct.

 Use of personal mobile phones by staff members

 Staff members will not use personal mobile phones or cameras when children are present.
 Staff may use mobile phones on school premises outside of working hours when no children are present.
 Staff may use mobile phones in the staffroom during breaks and non-contact time.
 Mobile phones will be safely stored and in silent mode whilst children are present.